 WHAT ARE COMMON SYMPTOMS BEFORE A ROOT CANAL?

 Patients may experience a variety of different symptoms before needing a root canal.
 As mentioned above, sensitivity to hot and cold is a common symptom because there is often a hole leading from the outside of the tooth to the pulp.
 Patients may also experience pain when eating.
 There may be visible changes around the tooth.
 For example, patients may notice a broken or cracked tooth, swollen gums, darker gum appearance, or the appearance of pimples around the affected tooth.
-Call our dentists today if you experience any of these symptoms or are worried you may need a root canal.
+Contact our dentists today if you experience any of these symptoms or are worried you may need a root canal.

 WHAT IS THE DIFFERENCE BETWEEN A SURGICAL NON-SURGICAL ROOT CANAL?